Government publishes final funding policy for Apprenticeship Levy

 Authorities in each of the UK nations will manage their own apprenticeship programmes, including how funding is spent on training.
 The digital apprenticeship service will support the English apprenticeship system.
 Scotland, Wales and Northern Ireland will have their own arrangements for supporting employers to access apprenticeships.

-Each levy paying employer will receive an allowance of £15,000 per year to offset against the cost of training apprentices.
+Each levy-paying employer (ie currently only larger employers) receives an allowance of £15,000 per year to offset against the cost of training apprentices.

 For larger companies, the levy of 0.5% of payroll could constitute several millions of pounds.
 To ensure that companies really benefit from this change, they will need to devise a strategic plan that: